YugantM/PS2_Arduino_DrawPics/README.md

 # Drawing Pictures (PS2 + Arduino)

-## This is the list of components required for the given project.
+## This is the list of components required for the given project:

 ### * Arduino UNO
 ### * PS2 Mouse